 To get a solid beat going, make sure all your part sentences take the same amount of time to read them.
-Don’t bother getting a stop watch on it, but if each part of a sentence has the same amount of emphatic syllables (some get skipped over) – and longer sentences are deftly broken up by a variety of punctuation – then that’s a mighty fine start.
+Don’t bother getting a stopwatch on it.
+Still, if each part of a sentence has the same amount of emphatic syllables (some get skipped over) – and longer sentences are deftly broken up by a variety of punctuation – then that’s an excellent start.

 James Joyce - Mister Motivator

 Top Tip: Stay motivated by focusing on why you’re doing it.

 I’m no fan of Joyce, and he’s the antithesis of how to write to modernistic Twitter brains, with his rambling prose where not much happens.
 But I enjoy some of his quotes, particularly this:

 “I am tomorrow, or some future day, what I establish today.
 I am today what I established yesterday or some previous day.”

 Having a lucid, insightful presence online is one of the best things you can do to build trust in your capabilities.
 Even people you meet first in the flesh are going to take your business card and hit up your website.
 So invest plenty of time and effort in having content you can be proud of, and the work will roll in.

 Great writers take influence – Hunter S Thompson learned to write by typing out Fitzgerald’s Great Gatsby verbatim, over and over, till he’d soaked up the F Scott groove.
 By learning the form, he was able to filter his ideas through a gauze of Scott’s style and ultimately, Thompson invented his genre, ‘Gonzo.’